 Additionally, I have been part of high-functioning teams and I have driven those teams to success through increased application and site engagement, growth in sales and revenue and through the creation of truly unique technical solutions, particularly within mobile and responsive application development.
 From early 2016 through 2018, my federal project portfolio included successes within various federal agencies including NOAA, DOE and SSA.
 After two years in a startup as VP of UX, I decided to completely change my career and I am now working as a Presidential Innovation Fellow for the Department of Justice on the Civil Rights Team, creating accessible technological solutions for ada.gov, justice.gov and the newly redesigned and reimagined, civilrights.justice.gov.
 I enjoy working to help solve some of the most complex problems of our time and I do that by bringing my extensive experience directly to my teams and to my projects.

-Feel free to download my abbreviated resume or browse the full experience below.
+Feel free to reach out for a hard copy of my resume or browse the full experience below.